Todmorden: 20th century

 In 1980, Todmorden found itself at the centre of a celebrated murder enquiry.
 On 11 June that year police were called to J.W.
 Parker's coal yard in Todmorden after the discovery of a body, subsequently identified as 56-year-old Zigmund Adamski from Tingley, near Wakefield.
 The former coal miner had not been seen since setting out on a local shopping trip five days earlier.
 Although still wearing a suit, his shirt, watch and wallet were missing.
 A post-mortem established that he died of a heart attack earlier that day, and discovered burns on his neck, shoulders and back of his head.
 These appeared to have been dressed by a green ointment, which toxicology tests were unable to identify.
 Adamski's case has never been solved, no suspect was ever arrested and in a television documentary the coroner, James Turnbull, described it as "one of the most puzzling cases I've come across in 25 years".
 Among the explanations to gain currency was that Adamski was the victim of extraterrestrial abduction, following comments by police officer Alan Godfrey about what he saw on 29 November 1980, described in Jenny Randles' 1983 book The Pennine UFO Mystery.
 After intense media interest, the Todmorden police force were forbidden from talking further to the press about the case.
 In 2017, Blurry Photos host Dave Stecco said he believes that Adamski could have been a Nazi before immigrating from Poland.

 In the 1980s and 1990s, a prominent lesbian intentional community grew up Todmorden — and subsequently Hebden Bridge — "promot[ing] forms of queer intimacy outside of the nuclear family unit", with "a close-knit community of care" and mutual support, sharing child care and community events, such as a "famous Todmorden Women's Disco" held monthly.
 The nature of that community has changed with evolving queer politics, away from lesbian feminism and towards "homonormative assimilation".

 21st century

-In 2008, a group of local residents initiated the Incredible Edible project to raise awareness of food issues and in particular local food and food provenance.
+In 2008, a group of local residents including Mary Clear initiated the Incredible Edible project to raise awareness of food issues and in particular local food and food provenance.
 The project has been responsible for the planting of 40 public fruit and vegetable gardens throughout the town, with each plot inviting passers-by to help themselves to the open source produce.
 The project has attracted publicity, media attention and visitors and the idea has been replicated in at least fifteen towns and villages in the UK.
+In 2010, Todmorden received a visit from then-Prince Charles (his second visit to the town) to see the project, and it featured in BBC Radio 4 programme Costing the Earth: The New Diggers.